Teamwork is the fuel that allows common people to attain uncommon results.

 Jim Palus, Environmental Scientist (Specialization: Wetland Restoration)

 Jim received his B.S. in Environmental Science and M.S. in Environment and Natural Resources from Ohio State University, both degrees specializing in ecological restoration.
 His undergraduate work focused on aquatic ecology, where he studied harmful algal blooms in a community-managed lake in central Ohio.
 For his graduate degree, his field work shifted to the Wayne National Forest, where he studied community assembly and successional dynamics.
 Jim has volunteered with The Nature Conservancy and has served on the board of Friends of the Lower Olentangy Watershed.
 More recently, he ran a volunteer tree planting program for the City of Columbus Recreation and Parks Department, assisting the Branch Out Columbus campaign to expand Columbus’s urban tree canopy.
 Jim is a certified SCUBA diver and is trained in the Ohio Rapid Assessment Method (ORAM) for wetlands.
 He also has an application pending to become a Certified Ecological Restoration Practitioner-in-Training (CERP-IT) with the Society for Ecological Restoration.

-Jenna Odegard, Environmental Technician (Specialization in Aquatic Ecology, Fisheries and Wildlife)
+Jenna Odegard, Environmental Scientist (Specialization in Aquatic Ecology, Fisheries and Wildlife)

 Jenna is a Minnesota native who obtained her Bachelor of Science in Biology from the University of Wisconsin-River Falls, and her Master of Science in Environment and Natural Resources- Fisheries and Wildlife from the Ohio State University.
 Growing up on the thousands of lakes in Minnesota, pursuing undergraduate and graduate research in wetlands (the role of functional diversity in biotic resistance of non-native fishes and invertebrates in Lake Erie coastal wetlands), and actively using her SCUBA certification for work and play has developed a strong interest and deep passion for investigating, protecting, and restoring aquatic-terrestrial interfaces.
 This is especially important for the great numbers and wide variety of wildlife species that rely on such habitats.
 She is excited to contribute her biological focus to the MAD Scientist Associates team to support and expand the company’s capabilities and pursue ecological survey and restoration projects in the Midwest.